-• Well-Balanced Compensation Program.
-The structure of our executive compensation program includes a balanced mix of cash and equity compensation with a strong emphasis on performance-based and at-risk compensation.

-- Capped Annual Incentive Award Opportunities.
-The value of our NEOs' incentive awards is determined by performance based on performance metrics that promote long-term stockholder value. - Performance-Based Long-Term Incentives.
-To align pay with performance, 50% of our long-term incentive awards for NEOs granted in 2018 were subject to vesting based on key financial performance objectives. - Multi-Year Vesting Periods.
-To enhance retention and alignment with stockholders' interests, our long-term incentive awards are comprised of timebased and performance-based equity awards that vest over multiple years. - Independent Decision Makers.
-Our Compensation Committee works closely with an independent compensation consultant to monitor trends and best practices in executive compensation and make appropriate adjustments to our program to promote alignment with the interests of our stockholders. - Competitive Compensation Program and Practices.
-The competitiveness of our executive compensation program is assessed by comparison to a group of peer companies that are comparable to us based on a variety of factors, including industry, revenue and market capitalization. - Double-Trigger Change in Control Benefits.
-Options and restricted stock grants are subject to "double-trigger" vesting in connection with a change in control (i.e. awards that are assumed or substituted in connection with a change in control and do not vest solely upon the change in control, but require a qualifying termination of employment following the change in control in order to become fully vested). - Limited Perquisites.
+- Well-Balanced Compensation Program.
+The structure of our executive compensation program includes a balanced mix of cash and equity compensation with a strong emphasis on performance-based and at-risk compensation. - Capped Annual Incentive Award Opportunities.
+The value of our NEOs' incentive awards is determined by performance based on performance metrics that promote long-term stockholder value.
+Additionally, for 2020, although there is not a specific performance metric tied to clinical quality, the Compensation Committee used its discretionary authority to emphasize clinical quality in determining the level of award payout achieved by our NEOs. - Performance-Based Long-Term Incentives.
+To align pay with performance, 50% of our long-term incentive awards for NEOs granted in 2020 were subject to vesting based on key financial performance objectives. - Multi-Year Vesting Periods.
+To enhance retention and alignment with stockholders' interests, our long-term incentive awards are comprised of time-based and performance-based equity awards that vest over multiple years. - Independent Decision Makers.
+Members of our Compensation Committee are independent and the committee works closely with an independent compensation consultant to monitor trends and best practices. - Competitive Compensation Practices.
+The competitiveness of our executive compensation program is determined by comparison to a group of peer companies that are comparable based on industry, revenue, market capitalization and other factors. - Double-Trigger Change in Control Benefits.
+Options and restricted stock grants are subject to "double-trigger" vesting in connection with a change in control (i.e., awards that require a qualifying termination of employment following the change in control in order to become fully vested). - Limited Perquisites.
 We provide our NEOs with limited perquisites that are narrowly tailored to enhance our retention of talent over the long term.